 Q: I am a horse dealer and give a 28-day warranty to allow purchasers time to try a horse.
-I sold one in November, but three months later the new owner demanded her money back, as the horse has kissing spines.
+I sold one and three months later the new owner demanded her money back, as the horse has kissing spines.

 The horse had passed a five-stage pre-purchase vetting and I feel that, by taking the horse back, I will look guilty and it will affect my reputation.

 A: The symptoms of kissing spines can be subtle,so it can be difficult to diagnose.

 The five-stage pre-purchase vetting is there to allow the vet to offer his opinion on whether the horse is likely to be fit for purpose at the time of examination, rather than excluding all possible abnormal conditions that might be present.

 Therefore, if a horse did not show any back problems under saddle or during the vet’s examinations, prompting further X-rays and nerve-block type tests, the horse would quite likely have been assessed as “suitable for intended use’.

 “A number of conditions are difficult to identify and asymptomatic abnormalities such as kissing spines are problems that can be present at the time of examination, but still undetectable without recourse to further testing [such as X-rays],’ said vet Deborah Pett MRCVS of Cinder Hill Equine Veterinary Clinic in Sussex.

 “Anyone purchasing a horse must accept a degree of risk.”